choke06/Verity/notes/random_walk.md

 - claim -> supporting source
 - repeat

-Maybe certain regions of the graph naturally become more stable or revisited more frequently than others.
+Maybe some regions of the graph reinforce themselves more strongly than others.

 I'm not fully sure yet whether revisit frequency meaningfully corresponds to credibility, but the intuition feels interesting.